Run to the hills

 A compact, planned city, Chandigarh allows you to pack in all the must-see places in a day.
 Once you're done with the Sukhna Lake, the Government Museum and Art Gallery in Sector 10, Nek Chand's Rock Garden, the Rose Garden and the Open Hand Monument, head out to the hills.
 Chandigarh is tantalisingly located in the foothills of the Shivaliks, part of the magnificent Himalayas.
 No matter if you have a few hours to spare or a couple of nights, here's where you should be heading.

 Yadavindra Gardens, Pinjore

 The Yadavindra Gardens of Pinjore (also known as Pinjore Gardens; entry fee: Rs 20, open 7am-10pm) are 20km from Chandigarh along National Highway 21.
-They encapsulate the Mughal fascination with water bodies, sprawling lawns and decorative plants.
-Spread over 100acres, the gardens - said to be have been designed by Nawab Fadai Khan, a foster brother of Mughal emperor Aurangzeb - include several palaces, a mini zoo and mango orchards.
+They embody the Mughal fascination with water bodies, sprawling lawns and decorative plants.
+Spread over 100 acres, the gardens - said to be have been designed by Nawab Fadai Khan, a foster brother of Mughal emperor Aurangzeb - include several palaces, a mini zoo and mango orchards.
 After sunset, the garden comes to life under lights.

 Timber Trail Resort, Parwanoo

 Drive 20 minutes from Pinjore (35km, along NH21) and you're in Parwanoo.
 At just over 1500m, this is where the uphill climb begins, so stopping here may seem a bit anticlimactic when the whole of the Himalayas lie ahead.
 But the Timber Trail Resort makes for a fine wayside halt, complete with a cable car (accessible only between 9am and 5pm) that will whisk you away from the fumes of trucks and buses to its 1.6-acre property, nestled in a pine-covered valley next to the rivulet Kaushalya.